 The only woman in the story, Charlie Murphy’s Mairead is a cold ruthless attacker of cow’s eyes which she shoots out for practice.
 A dedicated revolutionary, far braver than anyone else in the show, and proud of her skills as a crack shot from a decent distance, 16-year old Mairead is desperate to join the INLA and has an eye for her hero Padraic.
 Murphy brings a soldier’s composure to the role of the psychotic youngster with a casual approach to life and death, a cool logic that is both comical and terrifying.
 You’d never want to cross her but in a world of gun-toting men you also slightly root for her.

 With McDonagh and Turner’s names attached to the project, there’ll be no concerns about selling tickets so critical support becomes less necessary, but with press night on Wednesday they’re sure to get it anyway.
 This version of The Lieutenant of Inishmore is an impressive technical accomplishment supported by very fine performances from the ensemble, that has plenty of layers to unpick.
 More than anything, it’s just a great shoot-em-up farce, a darkly comic treat with a black black heart.
 It may be a good year for Martin McDonagh, but with so much of his work available, it’s great for us too.

-Young Marx is at the Bridge Theatre until 31 December and will be broadcast by NT Live on 7 December.
-Tickets start at £15.
+The Lieutenant of Inishmore is at the Noel Coward Theatre until 8 September, and tickets start at £10.
 Follow this blog on Twitter @culturalcap1